WaygoneWilco/jackson-eats-main/site/content/_index.md

   text: We are building the local food economy in Jackson.
 We offer you local
     foods while we offer local farmers fair prices for their products.
 This benefits everyone - you receive healthy, quality food, farmers receive a steady income, and money stays in our local communities.
+Better food for your family, better living for local farmers.
 intro:
   heading: What we offer
-  text: Locally grown produce, grains, beans, maple syrups, oil...
-We have a
+  text: Our core offerings are locally grown produce, pasture raised meat, local
-    selection of the most popular items.
-We are working with local farmers to provide as much of our offerings as possible, so availability is dependent on our farmers and our suppliers.
+    maple syrup and honey, and regionally grown grains and beans.
+We source as much of our offerings from local farmers as possible, but bring in products to round out our offerings.
 products: []
 values:
   heading: Our values